 New mums will definitely benefit from this!

 Feel confident with breastfeeding by connecting with like-minded people on the same journey as you.

-Join Singapore-based Facebook groups on Breastfeeding to gain knowledge and support for your entire breastfeeding journey.
+Join Singapore-based Facebook groups on Breastfeeding to gain knowledge, support and tips for a successful breastfeeding journey.
 Here are some that I am part of too:

 Once your supply has established, it’s time to pump and store milk for when you go back to work!
 Mistake I made with my first born was to start pumping and storing only 1 month before I’m due back at work.
 With this second child, I started once my supply exceeded my baby’s intake.
 I currently have 80+ packs of 150ml~180ml EBM now!! *Super happy*.

 There are heaps of brands out there in the market for milk storage bags.
 During babyfairs, you’ll see plenty on offer but before you buy, make sure you check reviews of them online.
 I have heard of bags that break!
 Imagine wasting all that milk and heartbreak – I remember I cried the first time my helper accidentally spilled a huge bottle of freshly expressed milk.

 I am currently using Pigeon milk storage bags because these have never failed me.
 They do not tear, are pre-sterilised with gamma ray, are leak proof with double zipper seal and I can freeze milk in them in nice flat packs (to save space).
 Check out how I store them in the chest freezer I bought specially just for breastmilk!